-General and Administration 2015 TY 2015 2016 2017 2018 TY 2019 TY General and Administration Actual Actual Forecast Executive Leadership 1,868 2,537 1,909 2,771 2,793 2,859 Financial Services 8,584 9,819 6,084 10,118 10,970 11,199 Business System Fee - - 253 1,029 2,542 1,894 Corporate Services & Regulatory Affairs 21,566 24,282 17,822 20,544 21,596 21,830 Total 32,018 36,638 26,068 34,462 37,901 37,782
+General and Administration 2015 TY 2015 2016 2017 2018 TY 2019 TY General and Administration Actual Actual Forecast I 2,793 2,859 8 10,970 11,199 Executive Leadership 1,868 2,537 1,909 2,771 2,793 2,859 Financial Services 8,584 9,819 6,084 10,118 10,970 11,199 Business System Fee - - 253 1,029 2,542 1,894 Corporate Services &amp; Regulatory Affairs 21,566 24,282 17,822 20,544 21,596 21,830 Total 32,018 36,638 26,068 34,462 37,901 37,782

-- 12 Costs in the General and Administration category are forecast to increase \$5.8 million in the - 13 2019 Test Year compared to the 2015 Test Year.
+12 Costs in the General and Administration category are forecast to increase \$5.8 million in the

+13 2019 Test Year compared to the 2015 Test Year.

-- 15 Cost increases in Executive Leadership relate to the creation of a dedicated and separate - executive team for Hydro.
-86 Financial Services costs reflect a transfer of the warehouse function - 17 from Operations to Financial Services and overall increase in costs.
+- 14 - 15 Cost increases in Executive Leadership relate to the creation of a dedicated and separate

+16 executive team for Hydro.
+Financial Services costs reflect a transfer of the warehouse function

+- 17 from Operations to Financial Services and overall increase in costs.
 Corporate Services and - 18 Regulatory Affairs costs for the 2018 and 2019 Test Years are on par with the 2015 Test Year - 19 levels.

-85 For additional information on the Administration Fee, please refer to Exhibit 5.
+&lt;sup>85 For additional information on the Administration Fee, please refer to Exhibit 5.

-86 Refer to Section 3.2.
+&lt;sup>86 Refer to Section 3.2.

-In both the 2018 and 2019 Test Years, an allowance to reflect the impact of cost management 1 and efficiency activities is included.
+In both the 2018 and 2019 Test Years, an allowance to reflect the impact of cost management and efficiency activities is included.
 This results in a reduction \$0.3 million total costs forecast for the 2018 and 2019 Test Years.

-Business Systems Transformation Program As part of shared services, Hydro is a client of the corporate Business Systems Transformation 7 program that is being led by its parent company, Nalcor.
+5 Business Systems Transformation Program

+As part of shared services, Hydro is a client of the corporate Business Systems Transformation program that is being led by its parent company, Nalcor.
 The Business Systems Transformation program has an executive level steering committee and project management structure with senior representatives and business expertise from Hydro.

-The Business Systems Transformation program was established to address technical and functional concerns with current processes and systems not meeting evolving needs.
-The current Enterprise Resource Planning (ERP) system, JD Edwards World, which Hydro installed in 1999, has limited functionality and workflow capabilities, and has an outdated user interface.
-There are many manual processes performed outside of systems, leaving staff to rely on paper, Microsoft Excel, and other software tools.
-Data standardization, reporting, and integrating budgeting and forecasting tools is challenging, inefficient and, like many manual processes, can be prone to error.
-The standardization of Information Management (IM) practices has been identified as a gap across the organization, and is required for legislative compliance.
-Hydro is, and has been, involved in all phases of the program including: developing the approach, requirements and analysis, research, the Request for Proposal process, design, build, and testing to ensure requirements are met.
-The program has three main projects: upgrading JD Edwards from World to EnterpriseOne; implementing the Planning, Budgeting and Forecasting solution Cognos TM1; and implementing the corporate IM program.
-Hydro will benefit from enhanced functionality and processes in all areas of its business, including improved data analysis and reporting capabilities, reduction in manual processes and interfaces, electronic workflows, integration of budgets and forecasts, and a modern and efficient user interface.
-In addition, Hydro will able to: expand its IM toolsets, policies, and
+11 The Business Systems Transformation program was established to address technical and 12 functional concerns with current processes and systems not meeting evolving needs.
+The 13 current Enterprise Resource Planning (ERP) system, JD Edwards World, which Hydro installed in 1999, has limited functionality and workflow capabilities, and has an outdated user interface.
+14 15 There are many manual processes performed outside of systems, leaving staff to rely on paper, 16 Microsoft Excel, and other software tools.
+Data standardization, reporting, and integrating 17 budgeting and forecasting tools is challenging, inefficient and, like many manual processes, can 18 be prone to error.
+The standardization of Information Management (IM) practices has been 19 identified as a gap across the organization, and is required for legislative compliance.
+20 21 Hydro is, and has been, involved in all phases of the program including: developing the

+22 approach, requirements and analysis, research, the Request for Proposal process, design, build,

+23 and testing to ensure requirements are met.
+The program has three main projects: upgrading

+24 JD Edwards from World to EnterpriseOne; implementing the Planning, Budgeting and

+25 Forecasting solution Cognos TM1; and implementing the corporate IM program.

+26 Hydro will benefit from enhanced functionality and processes in all areas of its business,
-1 guidelines; manage and secure its information assets; and increase its compliance with

-2 legislative and regulatory requirements.
+27 including improved data analysis and reporting capabilities, reduction in manual processes and guidelines; manage and secure its information assets; and increase its compliance with legislative and regulatory requirements.